CMS edit user interface

 Assets tree – Contains the Shared Blocks and Media folder structures.
 Drag and drop one or multiple items from the assets panel into the content you are currently working on.

 You can also drag and drop multiple items within the assets panel and delete, cut, or copy and paste them from the context menu or with standard keyboard shortcuts.
 Any unselected children folders are also moved, copied, or deleted.
-Copying and pasting multiple folders on different levels are on the same level when pasted.NoteIf Optimizely Commerce Connect or Optimizely Forms are installed, the assets panel displays the Catalogs and Forms gadgets per default.
+Copying and pasting multiple folders on different levels are on the same level when pasted.NoteIf Commerce Connect or Optimizely Forms are installed, the assets panel displays the Catalogs and Forms gadgets by default.

 -